Robert-van-Engelen/Forth500/manual.md

 integer and pops it from the stack.
 Words that operate on two integers or doubles are typically identified by `Dxxx` and `2xxx`.

-Words that execute subroutines are defined with a `:` (colon) and end with `;`:
+Words that execute subroutines are defined with a `:` ("colon") and end with a `;` ("semicolon"):

     : hello     ."
 Hello, World!"
 CR ; ↲

 This defines the word `hello` that displays the obligatory "Hello, World!" message.
-The definition ends with a `;` (semicolon).
+Separating the word with its definition using tab spacing visually assists to identify word definitions more easily.
 The `."` word parses a sequence of character until `"`.
-These characters are display on screen.
+These characters are displayed on screen.
 Note that `."` is a normal word and must therefore be followed by a space.
 The `CR` word starts a new line by printing a carriage return and newline.

 Let's try it out: